ryannix123/RHEL-bind-to-AD/README.md

 ✅ Creates home directories automatically for AD users
 ✅ Works offline (cached credentials)
 ✅ Tested on RHEL 8 and RHEL 9

+### ⚠️ RHEL 10 Compatibility

+This playbook is compatible with **RHEL 10** (released May 20, 2025), with the following key changes to be aware of:

+- **Enumeration Feature Removed**: The enumeration feature for AD and IdM was deprecated in RHEL 9 and removed in RHEL 10.
+This typically doesn't affect standard domain join operations.

+- **Network Interface Naming**: RHEL 10 no longer supports the legacy `net.ifnames=0` kernel parameter.
+Predictable network interface names (e.g., `ens3`, `ens192`) are now mandatory.

+- **Kernel Update**: RHEL 10 uses kernel 6.12.0 (versus 5.14 in RHEL 9), which provides improved hardware support but doesn't impact AD integration functionality.

+The core components (`realm`, `adcli`, `SSSD`) remain fully supported and function as expected in RHEL 10.

 ---